Arnold van Wyk: Compositional style and development

 His compositional developments radically changed when he received formal instruction in composition, as previously mentioned, at the RAM, UK.
 He rejected the traditions of his English contemporaries, such as Britten and Walton, and instead followed his musical instincts, as Van Wyk recalls his compositional methods were done instinctively, therefore without having to explain each step in a logical manner.
 As concert pianist, and follower of the Romantic ideologies, Van Wyk soon after became interested in the piano works by composers such as the late works of Beethoven, Chopin, and Liszt.
 This "lack of strong inner creative direction" is also evident in van Wyk's "frequent use of imported material of various kinds as the basic points of departure for further musical treatment".

 During his stay in the UK, and thanks to his friendship with Ferguson, Van Wyk socialised with the likes of Ralph Vaughan Williams and Gerald Finzi, of which both were following the 'after wave' of post-Elgar tonal idioms.
 Soon after, he became interested in the compositional techniques of Benjamin Britten, who followed the models of composers such as Igor Stravinsky, Alban Berg, and Gustav Mahler.
 What attracted Van Wyk most was Britten's ability to compose music that reflected the ideas of social commentary.

 Another factors in van Wyk's compositional development was his intense love and interest in literature and poetry.
 Since creating 'beautiful things' was of primary concern for him, he often included several poems or artistic expressions in his compositions of prominent figures such as N.P. van Wyk Louw and W.E.G.
 Louw.
 He often used poetry and literature as point of departure for the establishment of compositional titles: Vier Weemoedige Liedjies, Van Liefde en Verlatenheid, and Vyf Elegieë vir Strykkwartet.
 The texts that Van Wyk selected for his compositions often represented nostalgic sentiments, frequently the expressions of pessimism, or the indication of isolation.

+Arnold van Wyk also undertook revisions of earlier work late in his life, with Poerpasledam (originally for piano duet, composed during wartime London in 1944) revised for flute and piano, and premiered with himself on piano and with Éva Tamássy on flute, on 20 February 1981.